Venezuela electoral body probes both sides, baseball cap

 Capriles, the candidate of a newly united opposition coalition, wants to capitalize on pent-up frustration among many voters weary of high crime, inefficient public services and high prices, and is pledging to set up a Brazil-style government that would be friendly to business but also maintain social programs.

-(Additional reporting by Mario Naranjo; Editing by Daniel Wallis and Anthony Boadle)
+(Additional reporting by Mario Naranjo; Editing by Daniel Wallis and Philip Barbara)